Jadavpur University: Main campus

-The 6 Acres sports complex have Badminton court, Tennis court, Kabaddi court and playground for other organising sports like cricket and football.

-Additionally the university has a six canteens, amenities center, and guest house, cafeteria, health centre, gymnasium, Pwd centre and other facilities like banks, post office, book shops etc.

 Salt Lake campus

-Jadavpur University has its second campus on 26 Acres area in Bidhannagar (Salt Lake) Sector-III.
-There are 5 departments in the campus namely Construction Engineering, Instrumentation Engineering, Printing Engineering, Information Technology and Power Engineering.
+Jadavpur University has its second campus on 26 acres area in Bidhannagar (Salt Lake) Sector-III.
+There are 5 departments in the campus namely Construction Engineering, Instrumentation and Electronics Engineering, Printing Engineering, Information Technology and Power Engineering.
 The Eastern Regional Offices of the UGC and the Inter-University Consortium for Atomic Energy are also located on this campus.
 Jadavpur University Campus Ground is located in this campus.